 The primary currencies to which the Company is exposed are the euro, British pound, Canadian dollar, and Australian dollar.
 For option and forward foreign exchange contracts designated as cash flow hedges of the purchase of inventory, the effective portion of gains and losses is deferred as a component of Accumulated Other Comprehensive Loss ("AOCL") and is recognized as a component of cost of sales when the related inventory is sold.
-The amount reclassified to cost of sales related to such contracts was not significant for any of the periods presented.
-The ineffective portion of gains and losses related to cash flow hedges recorded to earnings was also not significant for any of the periods presented.
+The amount reclassified to cost of sales and the ineffective portion of gains and losses related to such contracts was not significant for any of the periods presented.
 When using a forward contract as a hedging instrument, the Company excludes the time value of the contract from the assessment of effectiveness.
-At each quarter-end, the Company had not hedged forecasted transactions for more than the next twelve months, and the Company expects all derivative-related amounts reported in AOCL to be reclassified to earnings within twelve months.
+At each quarterend, the Company had not hedged forecasted transactions for more than the next twelve months, and the Company expects all derivative-related amounts reported in AOCL to be reclassified to earnings within twelve months.
+The notional value of the contracts outstanding at October 27, 2012 was \$43 million and these contracts extend through June 2013.